SMControl/SM_Firebird_Installer/README.md

 ### Run via PowerShell

 You can also run the installer directly on the target machine using the following PowerShell command.
-This command will determine which is the latest release version, download that and install it.
+This command will determine which is the latest release version, download and install it.

 ```powershell
 Invoke-RestMethod -Uri "https://api.github.com/repos/SMControl/SM_Firebird_Installer/releases/latest" |